 Using Rate Cards for multiple countries

-Ingress Routing is not independently aware of what type of card you are using, and more specifically the appropriate dial strings it needs to send.
-So if, for example, you are using both UK and US cards, you need to enter appropriate dial strings in the routes you set up for each card type.
+Ingress Routing isn't independently aware of the card type you are using or, more specifically, the appropriate dial strings it needs to send.
+For example, if you are using both UK and US cards, you need to enter appropriate dial strings in the routes you set up for each card type.

 Capped Rate and Provider Capped Rate: Set the maximum cost of a call.
-Calls that exceed the set rate will not be connected.
-Ex: For customer's with flat rate accounts, which are allowed to dial all UK number but premium numbers, you would set the Provider Capped Rate at 0.01, so any call that the provide might charge over that amount would not be completed.
+Calls that exceed the set rate won't get connected.
+For example, for customers with flat rate accounts, which allows to dial all UK numbers but premium numbers, you would set the Provider Capped Rate at 0.01, so any call that the provider might charge over that amount wouldn't get completed.

 Profit Assurance: When

-Enabled, only calls that are profitable will be allowed, any call that costs more than the retail rate will not be allowed to complete.
+Enabled, only calls that are profitable pass-through; any call that costs more than the retail rate are not allowed to complete.
 This is particularly useful for A-Z routes or NPA-NXX rate cards.
-Keep in mind that when this is enabled, additional PDD may be added to the call.
+Keep in mind that enabling it adds an extra Post-dial delay (PDD) to the call.